 A U.S. Environmental Protection Agency Preliminary Assessment was conducted in 1986.
 EPA concluded that no further action on the site was required.
-An Administrative Consent Order for a Preliminary Site Assessment of the Site was issued in September 1999.
-The final PSA Report was accepted by the NYSDEC in March 2002.
+An Administrative Consent Order for a Preliminary Site Assessment of the site was issued in September 1999.
+The final PSA was Report was accepted by the NYSDEC in March 2002.
 The PSA found that additional investigative work would be required, which is the subject of the current ACO.

-A Preliminary Site Assessment accepted by the NYSDEC in 2002 found materials expected on a former MGP Site as well as other wastes associated with industrial use.
-Possible MGP impacts were detected in soil, groundwater, and surface water samples.
-Based on the PSA, the residues include Volatile Organic Compounds such as benzene, toluene, ethylbenzene and xylenes (BTEX) and Polycyclic Aromatic Hydrocarbons (PAHs).
+A Preliminary Site Assessment accepted by the NYSDEC in 2002 found materials expected on a former MGP site as well as other wastes associated with industrial use.
+Possible MGP contaminants were detected in soil, groundwater, surface water and sediment samples.
+Based on the PSA, the residues include volatile aromatic hydrocarbons such as benzene, toluene, ethylbenzene and xylenes (BTEX) and Polycyclic Aromatic Hydrocarbons (PAHs).
 There are also indications of subsurface structures that may have been associated with past MGP operations.